 Eminem and his mother once lived in a trailer park.
 Besides the trailer park, they also lived in public housing projects, and they were so poor that they relied on government assistance.

 However, the poor family background never stopped Eminem from becoming successful.
 He worked so hard and eventually became one of the richest artists alive.

 - You Don’t Need To Succeed in School For You To Succeed in Life

-Despite his huge success, Eminem was poor in academics.
+Eminem proves that your academic performance does not determine what you will achieve in life because, despite his huge success, Eminem was poor in academics.
 In an interview, he revealed that he failed 9th grade three times, and he dropped out of school when he was 17.
-That being said, Eminem proves that your academic performance does not determine what you will achieve in life.

 - You Can Defy the Odds

-When Eminem entered the rap game, rap was considered an African-American art, and people believed that White-Americans could not rap.
+When Eminem entered the rap game, rap was considered an African-American art, and people believed White-Americans couldn’t rap.
 For this reason, people always laughed at Eminem whenever he went on stage because he was white.
 In his song, Lose Yourself, he raps that he was often, ‘chewed out, and spit out, and booed off stage.’

-Eminem defied the odds, and he became one of the best rappers in the world even though he was white.
+Eminem defied the odds and became one of the best rappers in the world although he was white.
 He has sold more than 200 million records across the world.

 - You Can Use Pain to Fuel Yourself to Greatness

 Most of us succumb to depression, claiming that life is unfair to us, whenever we experience painful situations.

 However, Eminem is not this type of person.
 He always used pain to fuel him to greatness.
 The pain of living in a trailer park and the psychological pain he felt because he lacked enough money to sustain his family made him work so hard.

 - Never Ever Give Up

 Despite being told that he won’t make it in rap because he was white, despite being booed off stage, Eminem never chose to give up.